-171 MULTIMEDIA CONCEPTS

-(3 credits) This course provides detailed instruction on the use of a variety of software to create multimedia projects.
+MULTIMEDIA CONCEPTS (3 credits) This course provides detailed instruction on the use of a variety of software to create multimedia projects.
 The primary software packages to be utilized in this class include PowerPoint, Flash, Pinnacle Studio, Windows Movie Maker, PhotoStory, Audacity, Camtasia Studio, Jing and Windows Media Encoder.
 Prerequisite: CSS 143.

-WEB DESIGN
+WEB ESSENTIALS

-Web Design provides detailed instruction on the development, maintenance and publication of a Web site using HTML, Microsoft Expression Web and Adobe DreamWeaver.
+Provides detailed instruction on the development, maintenance and publication of a Web site using HTML, Microsoft Expression Web and Adobe DreamWeaver.
 Other software utilized in this course includes PhotoShop.
 Prerequisite: CSS 143.
-Corequisite/Prerequisite: CSS 170.
+Corequisite/ Prerequisite: CSS 170.